Modern Slavery Statement

-HR Vetting and Compliance Policy – specifies that we use only reputable employment agencies and always verify the practices of any new agency before accepting workers from that agency.
+Recruitment and Vetting Policy and Procedures – specifies that we use only reputable employment agencies and always verify the practices of any new agency before accepting workers from that agency.
 All employees, contractors and agency workers have their right to work in the UK verified.
 As an organisation we ensure that we adhere to legislation in relation to minimum age requirements, wages and the Working Time Directive.

 Safeguarding Policy– outlines our commitment to providing a safe environment for our workforce and customers and the routes to escalate issues.
 We also have nominated safeguarding leads across the whole organisation to provide support and we operate a dedicated confidential Safeguarding phone line for external learners to report any causes for concern.

 We believe that awareness is one of our most effective methods to reduce the risk of modern slavery.
 Seetec requires all employees working within the organisation to complete training on our organisational policies.
 New employees complete our e-learning induction programme; this includes a safeguarding module which highlights the importance of recognising Modern Slavery.

 Further training is provided by our Learning and Development team who deliver modern slavery workshops which aim to enable employees to –